d33kshant/colorpicker.java/README.md

 }
 ```

-:warning: Note: Make sure to configured the package name in java file correctly.
+:warning: Note: Make sure to configure the package name in java file correctly.